The Nobility of the Northern Forests

 Knights, Dames & the Skutilsvein

 There are only two Royal Orders of Knighthood in the Northern Forests; the Royal Order of Arctic Knights (the lowest) and the Royal Order of the Crown of the Northern Forests (the highest).
 The title of Grand Skutilsvein only conveys nobility if stated in the Letters Patent and them alone.
-It will be as either a hereditary or life title upon the grantee unless otherwise stated.
-Nobility is not conveyed at any other rank.
 Hereditary Knighthoods are generally quite rare.

 Honourary Nobility

-The Princess may, from time to time grant Honourary Nobility titles, but they are quite rare and nearly never awarded.
+The Princess may, from time to time, grant honourary Nobility titles, but they are quite rare and nearly never awarded.
 When they are, it is granted for the person's lifetime and they are never hereditary.
 Honourary titles cannot be purchased, transferred or sold and do not grant any legal privileges nor any rights associated with them.
-They are completely a lifetime incorporeal herediment with no land, no Fief and rarely have any feudal duties attached to them.
+They have no land, no fief and have no feudal duties attached to them.
+The title of Manorial Lord is one such honourary title